 So, how much experience do you need?
 Not a ton for your first group of clients.
 Depending on how much time you have to devote to practicing copywriting, you may do this in as little as a few weeks or a couple of months.

 Others may decide they want to spend more time practicing before pitching.
 Or, you may be building up your copywriting business alongside a full-time job and decide to pace yourself to ensure you avoid burnout.

 Once you have a handful (~5) of spec pieces that reflect your abilities, you can start pitching.
 But other copywriters decide to start pitching before their portfolio is live!
 It’s really a personal decision.
 You can certainly pitch smaller businesses that may not ask for a portfolio.

 But also, as you build your experience, you need to make sure you stay focused on building your portfolio and populating it with great work across a broad range of clients and media.

 Your portfolio proves that you know what you’re doing.
 It showcases your skills and talent without you having to lift a finger.
 Even if you don’t have much experience, clients and hiring managers may be willing to take a chance on you if you’ve got a portfolio that shows that you’re a superstar.

-So how much experience do you need?
-Well, yes, if you’re trying to land an ad agency job, you need more than just a few months’ worth of experience.
+If, however, you’re trying to land an ad agency job, you need more than just a few months’ worth of experience.
 But you don’t need more than that to start landing clients and start building your career so that that ad agency job can eventually be yours.

-Your turn!
 What’s your biggest “experience” stumbling block?
 Let us know in the comments below!